xlu101x/barChart/README.md

 ## Features

-- vertical and horizontal positioning
+- Vertical and horizontal positioning
-- toggling bar's sections in real-time
+- Toggling bar's sections in real-time
-- support of non-date keys
+- Support of non-date keys
-- highly customizable via css
+- Highly customizable via css
-- responsive and adaptive
+- Responsive and adaptive
+- Works on mobile platforms as well as on desktop

 ## Setup